h6y3/neovim_zettelkasten_ai/README.md

 - **unread**: Indicates that the file has not been read yet.
 It is typically used for notes or documents that the user intends to review later.
 - **wip** (Work In Progress): Signifies that the file is still being worked on.
 It may contain incomplete thoughts, drafts, or ongoing projects that require further development.
 - **complete**: Indicates that the file is finished and no further changes are expected.
 It is used for finalized notes or documents that are ready for reference or sharing.
+- **delete**: Marks files that are candidates for deletion.
+This status helps identify content that is no longer needed or relevant but allows for review before permanent removal.

-- Filter files by status (unread, wip, complete)
+- Filter files by status (unread, wip, complete, delete)
 - Count files by status with `<leader>ss`
 - Change status directly from filter view with `<C-s>`
 - View all statuses with `<leader>sa`